Thaslim/Amazon_Review_Analysis/README.md

 ### Visualizations :
 1. Sum of ratings for each product to show teh top products having highest ratings.
 The bars in this plot are labeled by number of records per each productID.
-2. Rating category distribution for each product
+2. Change in ratings and revoews over the years
 3. Overall Rating distribution
+4. Fetching Ratings distribution in a month.